mzivic7/endcord/configuration.md

 - `mpv_path = "mpv"`
     Path to [mpv](https://mpv.io/) executable or command.
 Used for playing youtube videos without ascii art.
 -  `client_properties = "default"`
-    Client properties are used by discod in spam detection system.
-They contain various system information like operationg system and browser user agent.
+    Client properties are used by discord in spam detection system.
+They contain various system information like operating system and browser user agent.
 There are 2 options available: `"default"` and `"anonymous"`.
     - `"default"` - Approximately what official desktop client sends.
 Includes: OS version, architecture, linux window manager, locale.
     - `"anonymous"` - Approximately what official web client sends.
 But there is higher risk to trigger spam heuristics.
 - `custom_user_agent = None`